Murder of Harvey and Jeannette Crewe

-David Harvey Crewe (20 October 1941 – 17 June 1970) and Jeannette Lenore Crewe (née Demler; 6 February 1940 – 17 June 1970) were a New Zealand farming couple who were shot to death in their home on 17 June 1970.
-The murders led to the wrongful conviction and subsequent pardoning of another farmer who lived in the district, Arthur Allan Thomas.
-A Royal Commission set up to investigate the miscarriage of justice found that police had fabricated evidence and placed it at the scene of the crime.
-The murders remain unsolved.
+David Harvey Crewe (20 October 1941 – c.
+17 June 1970) and Jeannette Lenore Crewe (née Demler; 6 February 1940 – c.
+17 June 1970) were a New Zealand farming couple who were shot to death in their home on or shortly after 17 June 1970.
+The killings led to an unsafe murder conviction and subsequent pardoning of another farmer who lived in the district, Arthur Allan Thomas.
+A Royal Commission to investigate the conviction found that, in a miscarriage of justice, police had fabricated evidence and placed it at the crime scene to convict Thomas.
+As of 2026 the murders remain unsolved.

 Background

-Jeannette Lenore Demler was born to farmer Len Demler and Maisie Chennels Demler; a second daughter, Heather, was born two years later.
-In 1937, Len Demler had taken control of a farm in Pukekawa, a small affluent town on New Zealand’s North Island.
-He married Maisie, the daughter of the family who owned the farm next door.
+Jeannette Lenore Demler was born in 1940 to farmer Lenard Demler and May Constance (née Chennells), known as Maisie.
+A second daughter, Heather, was born two years later.
+Earlier, in 1937, Len Demler had taken control of a farm in Pukekawa, a small affluent town on New Zealand’s North Island.
+Maisie was the daughter of the family that owned the farm next door.
 Next to that farm was another owned by Maisie’s brother, Howard Chennells.
-In 1950, Howard was killed by his own tractor.
-In his will, he left his farm to Jeannette and Heather, then 10 and 8.
+In 1950, Howard was killed in a tractor accident.
+In his will, he left his farm to Jeannette and Heather, then aged 10 and 8.
 He instructed that the farm should be managed by others until the girls were 25, with profits placed in a trust for them.

 Jeannette was attending Pukekawa School when, in 1951, she met Arthur Allan Thomas.
 Thomas was a local boy, born in 1938 and one of nine children of Allan and Ivy Thomas.
-The following year, Allan Thomas pulled his son from school to work on their farm.
-In 1957, when he turned 19, Arthur began working as a Ferry Captain on the Mercer Ferry.
-Thomas later confirmed that he had a "crush" on Jeannette and asked her out on several occasions but received no encouragement and eventually gave up.
+The following year, Allan Thomas withdrew his son from school to work on their farm.
+Thomas later confirmed that he had a crush on Jeannette and asked her out on several occasions, but received no encouragement and eventually gave up.

-In 1958, Jeannette graduated from Auckland’s Ardmore Teachers College; by 1960, she was working at Mangatangi School, and living in the village of Maramarua, where she would occasionally run into her former schoolmate Arthur Thomas.
+In 1958, Jeannette graduated from Auckland’s Ardmore Teachers College; by 1960, she was working at Mangatangi School, and living in the village of Maramarua, where she would occasionally run into her former schoolmate Thomas.
 Their interactions were cordial and brief.

 In 1961, Jeannette left New Zealand for her “Big O.E.’’, a rite of passage for many New Zealanders, where they travel for an extended period of time.
-Jeannette's father gave Arthur her address in London and Arthur sent her a letter and a gift of beads and stockings.
+Jeannette's father gave Arthur her address in London, and Arthur sent her a letter and a gift of beads and stockings.
 Jeannette thanked him politely.
 In 1962, he sent her a brush and comb set.
 This time, she replied that she had a boyfriend.

-In 1963, Jeannette returned to New Zealand and settled in the Manawatū District, where she met Harvey Crewe, a farmer from a family of farmers.
+In 1963, Jeannette returned to New Zealand and settled in the Manawatū District, where she met Harvey Crewe, a farmer from a farming family.
 Jeannette was now old enough to take over the farm she had inherited.
 Harvey bought out her sister’s share.
 The two married in the Auckland suburb of Epsom on 18 June 1966.
 That same day, they moved into their farm, next to that of her parents.